 The tannins can produce vinegary or sour aftertaste in drinking water.
 Individuals may also smell a mouldy or citrusy odor emerging from the water.
-Tannins are deemed an aesthetic issue.
+Tannins in water is deemed an aesthetic issue.
 Even if they can make water undesirable for drinking and staining washing, they do not pose any health danger.

 Tannins are natural biological substances that can be the result of decaying plant life and with the passage of water through peaty soil.
 This is capable of causing water to have an obscure yellow to tea-like color, and can produce yellow staining on materials.

-Tannins frequently reside throughout surface water supplies and shallow wells, which are located below sea level, watery and coastal areas.
-Over the past decade various resins have entered the industrial and commercial market, which has made this surface water treatment issue more desirable to the water treatment supplier.
+Over the past decade various resins have entered the industrial and commercial market, which has made removing tannins from water more simpler for the water treatment supplier.

 Recommended Systems would be our:

 The containerized industrial media filtration system is one of...